XUREN7/DBMT/README.md

 pip install -r requirements.txt
 ```

-> ⚠️ Note: Some packages may require manual installation for compatibility with PyTorch 2.4.1.
-Refer to [PyTorch official site](https://pytorch.org) for platform-specific wheels if needed.
+> ⚠️ **Note**: Installing `causal-conv1d` and `mamba-ssm` may lead to errors if not configured properly.
+Please follow the official environment setup instructions provided at [https://github.com/state-spaces/mamba](https://github.com/state-spaces/mamba) to ensure correct installation.

 ---

 ### 2. Dataset Preparation

-Place your low-light image dataset in the `data/` folder.
-Supported formats include `.jpg`, `.png`.
-You may use public datasets like **LOL**, **SID**, or your own custom dataset.
+Please organize your low-light image dataset according to the configuration specified in `data/options.py`.
+If your dataset structure differs, you may modify the dataset loading paths directly in `data/options.py` to match your setup.

 ---